 According to the special relativity, the observer’s clock in the inertial reference system, called a “stationary system” by Einstein “to distinguish this system of co-ordinates verbally from others” (see above quotation in chapter 15 ), should be faster than the clocks that move in relation to it, regardless of the direction of moving.
 In other words, the clocks on the flying airplanes must be lagging (the time must go slower) in relation to the clocks in the U.S. Naval Observatory – regardless of the flight direction of the airplanes!
-It turns out that the experimenters are not aware of the results of the special theory of relativity, i.e. with the results to which they want to prove the validity!
+It turns out that the experimenters are not aware of the results of the special theory of relativity, i.e. with the results whose validity they want to prove!

 But not only this inaccuracy makes it clear that the experiment was fabricated.
 This is also evident from the reported results.

 The reported results of the experiment presented in the article “Around-the-World Atomic Clocks: Observed Relativistic Time Gains” (Hafele & Keating, 1972b), published in the journal “Science” (the peer-reviewed academic journal of the American Association for the Advancement of Science (AAAS), today with a five-year impact-factor equaled to 35.26), are:

 1) The clock on the airplane, flying to the East (in the direction of rotation of the Earth), runs slower than the clock located in the U.S. Naval Observatory (Latitude: 38° 55′ 16.5403″, which is far from the North Pole, the point, where the experimenters have indicated that is in the “non-rotating space”) :

 • according to the theoretical formulas presented in the article – with (-40 +/- 23 ns), and according to the clock readings – with (-59 +/- 10 ns).